-- Faucet Operation – Faucets are made in several operational styles including Turn-a-Knob, Move-a-Lever (useful as you can operate it with the back of one hand), Touch Activated, or Motion Activated.
+- Faucet Operation – Kitchen faucets are made in several operational styles including Turn-a-Knob, Move-a-Lever (useful as you can operate it with the back of one hand), Touch Activated, or Motion Activated.
 Visit plumbing fixture showrooms and try out all the styles to see which will work best for you.

 - Faucet Type – A new, reliable type has two ceramic discs located inside a cartridge.
 One disc is stationary and the other moves across to control water flow.

 - Integrated Pull Spray Head – Some spray heads don’t pull out or slide back into place easily and sound as if they are in pain.
 Try out several in a plumbing showroom to find one that moves smoothly and quietly and that has the spray functions that you desire.

 - Research faucets and other fixtures carefully to confirm ease of use, reliability, ease of repair, cost of repair, etc. It pays to buy the best quality that you can afford.

 - Height and Extension of the Faucet – Choose a faucet that is tall enough to allow you to wash tall pots easily and that has a short enough extension so that water lands near the back or middle of the sink rather than splashing on the floor.

 - Stainless Steel or Solid Brass construction – Be suspicious if the manufacturer does not disclose the materials.
 “Brass construction” likely means that the faucet is brass-plated zinc or steel rather than solid brass.

 - Choose fixtures with a seamless, one-piece design.

 - Choose fixtures with a high-end finish that “pops” and that has a luxurious feel when you touch them.